-Type 2 diabetes can be caused by two main factors and its severity will depend on how advanced it is.
+If insulin does not work properly on its receptor it may lead to type 2 diabetes.
+Type 2 diabetes can be caused by two main factors and its severity will depend on how advanced the problems are.
 Firstly, the patient’s beta cells may have problems manufacturing insulin, so although some insulin is produced, it is not enough for the body’s needs.
+This is ‘relative insulin deficiency’ rather than the ‘absolute insulin deficiency’ that is seen in type 1 diabetes.
 Secondly, the available insulin doesn’t work properly because the areas in the cell where insulin acts, called insulin receptors, become insensitive and stop responding to the insulin in the bloodstream.
+This is called insulin resistance and is very common in obesity and type 2 diabetes.
 These receptors appear to malfunction more in people who carry excessive amount of weight.
 Some people with type 2 diabetes might initially experience very few symptoms and the raised blood glucose is only picked up when a routine blood test is arranged for another reason; other people might experience symptoms similar to those seen in patients with type 1 diabetes (thirst, frequent urination, dehydration, hunger, fatigue and weight loss).
 Some patients with type 2 diabetes can control their symptoms by improving their diet and/or losing weight, some will need tablets, and others will need to inject insulin to improve blood glucose levels.
 See the article on diabetes mellitus for more information.